 Every year, the Secret Service makes thousands of arrests.
 Despite their media portrayal as a presidential protection service, their other primary role is investigating financial fraud.
 Serving as the President’s security detail is one of their most unconventional responsibilities.
 Why does the Secret Service exist?
 The Secret Service is one of the country’s oldest government organizations.
-They were created in 1865 to investigate counterfeit currency, which reportedly comprised a third of all US currency at the time.
+They were created in 1865 to investigate counterfeit currency, which reportedly comprised a third of all US currency.

 However, only three other federal law enforcement agencies deal with crime as a relatively young government.
 As a result, the Secret Service began acting as a general investigative department and the first espionage and counterespionage agency.
-This effectively meant that they were responsible for everything from foreign spying to tax fraud to illegal gambling and so on.
+This effectively meant they were responsible for everything from foreign spying to tax fraud and illegal gambling.

 Although the Secret Service is currently part of the Department of Homeland Security, they were within the Treasury Department as late as 2003.
 There have been four assassination attempts and one presidential death in their role as security.
 The department has come under fire for many problematic incidents in recent years.
 These included allowing intruders to reach the White House in 2014 and allegedly ordering prostitutes outside the country.